SebastianStamm/camunda-plugin-store/README.md

 Thanks for your interest in contributing!
 In order to add your plugin to the store, please create a pull request.
 The pull request should contain a directory with a name that accurately describes your plugin (e.g. "translations" or "nightmode").
 Inside the directory, you should have the following files and directories:

-- `setup.json`: A JSON file containing information about how to install and uninstall your plugin (see below for details)
+- `setup.json`: A JSON file containing information about how to install and uninstall your plugin.
 - `screenshot.png`: A representative screenshot that will be displayed in the store.
 The screenshot should have a height of 218px.
-- `src/`: The contents of this directory will be copied to the server.
-It must contain an index.js file that serves as entry point for the plugin.
+- `src/`: The actual plugin.
+The files in this directory will be copied to the server.
+The concrete structure for this directory depends on the plugin type.

 ### The `setup.json` file